aquasecurity/tracee/docs/contributing/adding-events.md

 1. Add the type definition to `api/v1beta1/event_data.proto`
 2. Add the field to the `EventValue` oneof
 3. Implement conversion logic in `event_data.go`
-4. Run `make protoc` to regenerate files
+4. Run `make -f builder/Makefile.protoc` to regenerate files

 ## Testing Your New Event